 6000x Stronger Than Vitamin C

-Astaxanthin is one of the most potent antioxidants found in nature, with many benefits towards your health, such as diminishing wrinkles and easing inflammation.
+Astaxanthin is one of the most potent antioxidants found in nature, with many benefits for your health, such as diminishing wrinkles and easing inflammation.
 This study found astaxanthin was 6,000 times stronger than vitamin C, 800 times stronger than CoQ10, 550 times stronger than green tea catechins, and 75 times stronger than alpha-lipoic acid.

 Bright red pigment